The 10-Second Summary

 Line behavior is the most important and least discussed difference.
 Elastic or bungee lines, common in both DIY flirt pole builds and some cheap commercial poles, store energy when the dog catches the lure and release it as snap-back.
 That snap-back spikes arousal unpredictably, makes the lure harder to track deliberately, and puts the handler in reactive mode.
 A non-elastic line like Kevlar or braided nylon transmits movement cleanly: what you do with the pole is exactly what the lure does, including when you pause to engage the stalk phase.
 For dogs with serious arousal management issues, this matters even more, see reactive dog training.

 Pole balance and reach determine the chase arc radius.
 A longer pole with the right flex creates a wide enough working circle for the dog to actually run and decelerate through the sequence rather than jumping and pivoting.
 This matters for joint health over hundreds of sessions, a problem that compounds far faster with a short homemade pole than most owners expect.
-It also matters for the structural skills you are building, especially when the goal is to stop dog jumping rather than reinforce it through tight upward-pulling arcs.
+The structural skills you are building depend on it too-especially when the goal is to stop dog jumping rather than reinforce it through tight upward-pulling arcs.

 Designed failure modes are how the equipment behaves when it reaches end of life.
 Professional materials degrade in ways you can see and inspect.
 Kevlar shows wear visibly before it fails.
-Most DIY flirt pole materials do not give you that warning.
+In contrast, most DIY flirt pole materials do not give you that warning.
 Things hold, then suddenly they do not.

 I have seen a lot of dogs described as “not responding” to flirt pole work.
 Most of the time they were responding fine, to a homemade pole that moved like a dead fish because the line was too stiff or too elastic.
 The tool matters more than people think.

-Christopher Lee Moran · Instinctual Balance Dog TrainingDIY vs. Toy Poles vs. Whimsy Stick: Head-to-Head
+Christopher Lee Moran · Working Dog TrainerDIY vs. Toy Poles vs. Whimsy Stick: Head-to-Head

 The Real Cost Math: DIY vs. Professional Over 6 Months